moon0326/phpdi-kohana-sample/README.md

 The goals of this project are

-1. How easy it is to add a container to a framework
+1. How easy it is to add a container to a framework.
-2. Where to compose all the dependencies (Composition Root)
+2. Where to compose all the dependencies (Composition Root).
+3. Constructor injection.

 #### Preparation